Cookies on this website

 Be Free Young CarersStanding beside Oxfordshire’s young carers - Helping Oxfordshire’s young carers to be seen and supported

-Emmaus Oxford: Developing a carbon calculator for second hand goods in order to quantify environmental impact
+Emmaus Oxford: Developing a carbon calculator for second hand goods in order to quantify environmental impact - Translating reuse into measurable outcomes for shoppers and funders

 MuMo CreativeSteps of joy in Oxford – celebrating movement and music with people living with dementia - Developing a pilot ‘Dance for dementia’ programme to find out how dance benefits participants.

-Refugee Education UKEvidencing impact of our Orientation Programme - Evaluating Refugee Education UK’s orientation programme for asylum-seeking unaccompanied children.
+Refugee Education UKEvidencing impact of our Orientation Programme - Evaluating Refugee Education UK’s Orientation Programme for asylum-seeking unaccompanied children.

-Yellow SubmarineEating Well Living Well - Supporting members in good diet decisions
+Yellow SubmarineEating well living well - Supporting members in good diet decisions

 Funding